balazskvancz/gorouter/README.md

 })
 ```

-Every endpoint can have multiple middlewares that are executed before the registered handlers.
+Every endpoint can have multiple middlewares that are executed before the registered handler.
 Keep in mind, if at least on middleware would not call the `next` function, then the handler – and also the remaining middlewares – wont be executed.

 ```go
 r := gorouter.New()